 Anderson Center 25th Anniversary Party

 Sue Gens, Executive Director of the Minnesota State Arts Board, will share remarks at 2:00 p.m. prior to the cutting of a birthday cake.
-“I have long believed the Anderson Center is one of the unique treasures of this state,” says Gens.
+“I have long believed the Anderson Center is one of the unique treasures of this state,” commented Gens.

 Taking the stage on the lower lawn at 12:30 p.m., Jillian Rae is a multi-talented singer-songwriter and vocalist that has cultivated a reputation as the go-to violin accompanist for dozens of roots, rock, and Americana bands (including The Okee Dokee Brothers, Corpse Reviver, Adam Levy, and Steve Kaul & the Brass Kings).
 An Iron Range native based out of Minneapolis, Rae assembled her own band in 2013 that performs a palatable mix of roots, Americana and pop.
 Expanding on her upbringing as a classical violinist, Rae has become one of the most powerful and unique voices in the Twin Cities music scene.